SOLUTRANS HAS INVESTED IN A NEW EXHIBITION HALL IN RESPONSE TO EXHIBITOR DEMAND

 Like all major sectors nationwide, the HGV sector today faces several key challenges: the zero-carbon transition, artificial intelligence, cybersecurity, recycling, etc., which are both sector-specific and wider-ranging problems, illustrated by a wide diversity of players and disciplines.
-To address these issues, SOLUTRANS will bring together all these players in the same hall in November, thus supporting the implementation of new solutions to optimize activity in the sector, and in particular that of hauliers.
+To meet these challenges, SOLUTRANS brought together all these players in the same hall in November, thus encouraging the implementation of new solutions to optimise the sector's activity, and in particular that of transporters.

-Hall 1 of Eurexpo will be dedicated to innovation and the new players in the sector providing added-value services for tomorrow’s transport industry.
+Hall 1 of Eurexpo was dedicated to innovation and new players in the sector offering value-added services for the transport industry of tomorrow.

-Logically christened SOLUTRANS 4.0, it will be the reflection of how the face of the industry is being transformed: its exhibitors will include energy suppliers and infrastructure professionals to provide the latest on up-and-coming energies and guide professionals in their decisions.
+Logically named SOLUTRANS 4.0, it reflected the transformation of the sector: its exhibitors, including energy suppliers and infrastructure professionals, provided the latest information on emerging energies and will guide professionals in their decisions.

 Specialists in fuel management (refueling, equipment) will exhibit their solutions to reduce consumption.
 And through connectivity and traceability, IT companies and freight exchanges will present their innovative digital solutions dedicated to fleet operation and management.
 Without forgetting start-ups, software publishers and information systems.

-More than 70 professionals dedicated to innovation have already registered.
-They will be at your disposal to present their solutions and discuss them with you!
+More than 70 professionals dedicated to innovation were registered.
+They were available to present their solutions and discuss them with you!

 Among the exhibitors at SOLUTRANS 4.0